spcourse/data/40 Project/contents.md

 Other parts of your project may be optional to implement or “nice to have”.

+Plan a zoom meeting to show your completed design.
+As soon as you have a clear design for the project, start building!

 ## Part 3: Minimum Viable Product

 This week, you’ll work towards presenting a MVP version of your project.
 Make sure that you have all your data ready this week, and that there is basic interaction, core functionality is mostly implemented.
 It need not be finished in terms of small bugs and code quality.

+Again, plan a zoom meeting to show off your MVP.

 ## Part 4: Final Product

-Before submission, compare your solution to the project requirements one last time.
-Also, is it still clear that your proposed project is indeed a solution to the stated problem?
+Before submission, compare your solution to the project [requirements](/project/requirements) one last time.
+Also, is it still clear that your proposed project is indeed a solution to the research question?

-Also, the proposal document (notebook) should be well-written and clearly formatted.
-Do not forget to include a title, your name, and a paragraph summary of the application goals at the top.

 Code quality is also taken into account.
-Make sure to write your code in functions and add make sure the code is readable and provided with comments.
+Make sure to write your code in functions and add comments to ensure your code is well readable.

 Finally, make sure that your document is spell-checked, and that images are not too large or too small.

+Schedula a zoom meeting with your TA before you hand in your final version.